shady-cs15/CoMLRL/docs/content/docs/user-guide/reinforce-finetuning.md

 {{< /katex >}}

 {{% hint success %}}
 These classes are derived from `comlrl.trainers.magrpo.MAGRPOTrainer`.
-Interfaces for the trainer and configuration classes are same as `MAGRPOTrainer` and `MAGRPOConfig`.
+Interfaces for the trainer and configuration classes are the same as `MAGRPOTrainer` and `MAGRPOConfig`.
 {{% /hint %}}

 ## MAGRPO